kels-code/kels-code/README.md

 ## Hi there 👋

-I'm a data analyst with experience in data analysis in python.
+I'm a data analyst with experience in data analysis in python.<br>
 I am currently learning more on topics that I enjoy:

 - Blockchain